-Oral intervention of Human Rights in China Committee on Economic, Social and Cultural Rights' Consideration of China May 5, 2014 Casey O'Connor, Senior Program Officer, Human Rights in China
+Oral Intervention of Human Rights in China Delivered at the Committee on Economic, Social and Cultural Rights' Meeting with Partners in Advance of the Review

+May 5, 2014 Casey O'Connor, Senior Program Officer, Human Rights in China

 Thank you, Mr. Chairman and distinguished experts of the Committee, for the opportunity to make this oral intervention.
 My name is Casey O'Connor, and I am a Senior Program Officer with Human Rights in China (HRIC).